Zenika/zenscaler/README.md

 API
 ---

 A REST API is available at startup, listening on `:3000`.
+You can find examples on the [wiki page](https://github.com/Zenika/zscaler/wiki/API).

 URL                | HTTP verb | Description
 -------------------|-----------|------